 Demographics: The campus is an urban one.
 Tufts is a small research university with a total of about 10,700 students.
 Of these, about 5,000 are undergraduates and the rest are postgraduates.

 Collegiate Sports: Tufts competes in the New England Small College Athletic Conference in NCAA Division III.
 Their mascot is Jumbo the Elephant, and hence, they are nicknamed Jumbos.
-The Tuft’s men’s lacrosse team won the school’s first ever NCAA team championship in 2010.
+The Tufts men’s lacrosse team won the school’s first-ever NCAA team championship in 2010.

-Student Life: The student Life at Tufts University, UK is very interesting.
+Student Life: The Student Life at Tufts University, UK is very interesting.
 The Tufts Daily is the daily student newspaper, which has been named by The Princeton Review as one of the best in the country, currently ranking it #12.
-There are 14 Greek life organisations, and about 18% of the student body is involved in Greek life.
+There are 14 Greek life organizations, and about 18% of the student body is involved in Greek life.
 Tufts’ undergraduate student body is considered to be both ethnically and socioeconomically diverse.